mre/endler.dev/content/2017/why-type-systems-matter/index.md

 - Types force developers to do their homework and think about the guarantees and limitations of their code.
 - Don't think of types as constraints, think of them as a safety net which will protect you from your own flawed mental models.
-- Always choose the type which most precisely expresses your intentions.
+- Always choose the type which most precisely expresses your intent.
 - If there is no perfect type in the standard library, create your own from simpler types.

 Following these rules, I found that I was magically guided towards the most elegant representation of my ideas.